Messenia (ancient region): Pre-Hellenistic to Hellenistic period

 After the decisive Battle of Leuctra in 371 BC, when the Spartans suffered a severe defeat at the hands of Thebes, Epaminondas invaded Messenia, and liberated it from Spartan rule.
 Epaminondas invited the exiled Messenians scattered in Italy, Sicily, Africa and elsewhere to return to their country.
 The city of Messene was founded in 369 BC to be the capital of the country and, like Megalopolis in Arcadia, became a powerful check on Sparta.
 Other towns, as well, were founded or rebuilt at this time, though a great part of the land still remained very sparsely populated.
 Although quite independent, Messenia never became really powerful or able to stand without external support.
 After the fall of the Theban power, to which it had owed its foundation, it became an ally of Philip II of Macedon and avoided further conflict in the 4th century BC.
-Subsequently, the Messenians joined with the Achaean League, and Messenian troops fought along with the Achaeans and Antigonus Doson at Sellasia in 222 BC.
+Subsequently, the Messenians joined with the Achaean League, and Messenian troops fought as part of the Achaean force under Antigonus Doson at the Battle of Sellasia in 222 BC.
 Philip V sent Demetrius of Pharos to seize Messene, but the attempt failed and cost the life of Demetrius.
 Soon afterwards the Spartan tyrant Nabis succeeded in taking the city, but was forced to retire by the timely arrival of Philopoemen and the Megalopolitans.
 A war afterwards broke out with the Achaean League, during which Philopoemen was captured and put to death by the Messenians (183 BC), but Lycortas took the city in the following year, and it again joined the Achaean League, though much weakened by the loss of Abia, Thuria and Pharae, which broke loose from it and entered the League as independent members.